- Administrative Offices

 Faculty with the rank of instructor and above are eligible to serve as Investigator.
 Research Associates, Postdoctoral Scholars and Postdoctoral Fellows are not eligible to serve as the Investigator.
 Faculty with courtesy appointments are not eligible to apply.

 Proposals should be submitted by an Investigator only; proposals with Co-Investigators will not be considered.

 The Research Council is interested in supporting new faculty.
 However, new faculty with uncommitted Research Office start-up funds are not eligible for consideration.

 Investigators may receive an award from the GRF program only one time in a 24-month period.
-Investigators that have received GRF funding as the Principal Investigator or Co-Investigator in Fall 2013, Spring 2014, Fall 2014, or Spring 2015 are NOT eligible to apply.
+Investigators that have received GRF funding as the Principal Investigator or Co-Investigator in Spring 2014, Fall 2014, Spring 2015, or Fall 2015 are NOT eligible to apply.
 Investigators who apply after the 24-month period are only eligible if the required final report(s) from the previous Research Office Incentive Programs (GRF, RERF, or FRT) award(s) has been submitted. (see Other Requirements)